Goat Udder Information

 Udders need to have good "attachments", that mean how the udder attaches to the body.
 The udder should be held up high and tight to the body and not hang down and sag.
 A sagging udder will not get any better and will only get worse.
 You do not want a sagging udder because an udder that hangs low will not hold up to many years of milking, will be difficult to milk because it hangs lower than the milk pail, and most importantly, risks damage (I have seen a low hanging udder get ripped open from getting caught on a protruding object, leading to the need for a total mastectomy)

 If you are going to be hand milking, you want teats that are big enough to comfortably milk.
 Also, the "orifice" (hole the milk comes out of) is important.
 If the hole is tiny, it will take forever to milk the doe.
 A doe can have big teats but small orifices so it's always good to "test milk" a doe your are considering purchasing for a milker.
 Teats can get bigger over time, orifices don't usually get any better.
 I have not found orifice size to be genetic, but teat size is.

-it possible for a doe to start filling her udder and making milk without
+- Is it possible for a doe to start filling her udder and make milk without ever being pregnant?

 Be aware that every doe and every situation is different.
 You estimate a general amount of time, but this can vary greatly.
 Yes, it would be nice to know an exact length of time, but this is really impossible to give.

 First Time Mother To Be: A doe will start developing her udder for the first time ~about~ a month before she kids for the first time, though this can vary greatly between individual does.
 Be ware that first timers will have smaller udders and teats than does who have had and nursed kids before.